 (strawberry)

-3) I am red, I am sour,
+3) I'm red, I'm sour,

-I grew up in the swamp
+I grew up in a swamp

-Ripe under the snow.
+Ripened under the snow.

-Well, who knows me?
+Come on, who knows me?

 (cranberry)

-4) What kind of bead is here
+4) What kind of bead is here?

-Hanging on a pole?
+Hanging from a pole?

-And you will bite - sour.
+And if you bite through it, it’s sour.

 (cowberry)